-Stir that up until well combined and no dry spots remain.
+- Stir that up until well combined and no dry spots remain.
 It will be a little lumpy and that is okay.
-Many of us are a little lumpy at various times in our lives and we are still very much loved as well.
-Don’t judge a muffin mix buy it’s lumps.
+Many of us are a little lumpy at various times in our lives and we are still very much loved as well. 🙂

-Divide batter evenly among 12 muffin cups.
+- Divide batter evenly among 12 muffin cups.
 I like to use paper liners in these, especially if I’m going to be taking them places*, because it makes serving and handing them out so much easier.
-I love people and I know people I give muffins to love me but there is no reason to test the boundaries of that love by having me touch all on their food. 🙂

 Oh my goodness!